alex-ou/meltjs/README.md

   <li each="{item in items}"></li>
 </ul>
 ```
-All the templates in Opal will be compiled into virtual DOM so it'll be transparent to developers.
+All the templates in Melt will be compiled into virtual DOM so it'll be transparent to developers.